 Frequently Asked Questions

-I will be living with my family for the fall semester—how does this impact my financial aid?
+I was living on campus for the fall but will be living with my family for the spring semester—how does this impact my financial aid?

 The cost of attendance for students living at home with family, whether they are learning entirely remotely or commuting, includes allowances for housing, food and other personal expenses.
 Students living with their families will have a reduced cost of attendance, which will impact their demonstrated financial need.

-Student and Campus Life is offering a prorated on-campus charge for housing and dining for the semester for students leaving campus at Thanksgiving.
-How will this impact my aid?
+Student and Campus Life offered a prorated on-campus charge for housing and dining for the semester for students leaving campus at Thanksgiving.
+How did this impact my aid?

-The cost of attendance for students will remain whole and aid will not be adjusted, acknowledging that students will still have living expenses for the remainder of the semester.
-Those receiving a refund in September, should budget their refund carefully to cover off campus expenses and any additional bursar charges through the entire semester, September 2 – December 21.
+The cost of attendance for students remained whole and was not adjusted, acknowledging that students will still have living expenses for the remainder of the semester.
+Those who received a refund in September should have budgeted their refund carefully to cover off-campus expenses and any additional bursar charges through the entire semester, September 2 – December 21.

 Funding is not available for students remaining on campus through the winter term unless they are enrolled in coursework.

-I will be on leave or withdrawn for all or part of the 2020–2021 academic year.
+I will be on leave for Spring 2021.
 Will Cornell assist with my off-campus lease or other expenses?